Like George Washington, Thomas Jefferson, and Andrew Jackson, Henry Clay was an early patron of the sport of horse racing.

 In 1835 Governor James Barbour of Virginia sent Allegrante, the sister of the great imported horse, Camel, to Henry Clay.
 One of her best offspring, Zenobia, was willed by Clay to his son, John Morrison Clay.
-Henry Clay recorded the purchase in his studbook at $1,500–an enormous sum of money for a horse.
-Besides Zenobia, Allegrante also produced Argentile, and from the two of them descended Victoire, Ann Hanley, Regards, Zadie, Lillie, General Duke, Chillicothe, Vandalia, Pomeroy, Estelle, Zampa, Zero, Zingara, Jerome, Edgar, Zaranaunie, C. London, D’Artagnan, and many others.
+Clay recorded the purchase in his stud book at $1,500, a huge sum of money for a horse.
+In addition to Zenobia, Allegrante also produced Argentile, and from the two of them descended Victoire, Ann Hanley, Regards, Zadie, Lillie, General Duke, Chillicothe, Vandalia, Pomeroy, Estelle, Zampa, Zero, Zingara, Jerome, Edgar, Zaranaunie, C. London, D’Artagnan, and many others.
 Clay also purchased a half interest in Stamboul, the famous stallion, one of the four Arabians presented by the Sultan to Mr. Rhim, the American Minister to Constantinople.

 Finally, Clay was given the imported stallion Yorkshire, by Commodore Morgan of the US Navy.
-In an 1850 letter to James B. Clay, the senator wrote, “John [M. Clay] won last week with the Glencoe filly by Yorkshire the Phoenix stake, and the next day he also won the two-mile stakes with the Yorkshire colt from the Zhinghanie mare.
+In an 1850 letter to James B. Clay the senator wrote, “John won last week with the Glencoe filly by Yorkshire the Phoenix stake, and the next day he also won the two mile stakes with the Yorkshire colt from the Zhinghanie mare.
 I have not heard from home.
 You see that I did not judge so erroneously about Yorkshire.”
-Although not a major stakes winner himself, Yorkshire, sired several dams who issued major stakes winners.
+Although not a major stakes winner himself, Yorkshire sired a number of dams who issued major stakes winners.

-Perhaps the greatest legacy of Henry Clay and his Ashland Stud is the continuing success of descendants of that stable in major stakes races today.
-Between Margaret Wood and Magnolia, there are eleven descendants in the female tail line that have won the Kentucky Derby and many more who have won the other legs of the triple crown and other major stakes races.
+The greatest legacy of Henry Clay and his Ashland Stud is the continuing success of descendants of that stable in major stakes races today.
+Between Margaret Wood and Magnolia, there are eleven descendants in the female tail line that have won the Kentucky Derby and many more who have won other legs of the Triple Crown and other major stakes races.
 Yorkshire appears in the bloodlines of many of the most important horses in Thoroughbred history.
-Henry Clay would be very proud of the accomplishments of the progeny of his stable.
+Henry Clay would no doubt be proud of the accomplishments of the progeny of his stable.